-Sum-product networks are a recently proposed probabilistic deep architecture with several appealing properties and solid theoretical foundations [8][7][9].
+Sum-product networks are a recently proposed probabilistic deep architecture with several appealing properties and solid theoretical foundations [20][21][8].
 One of the primary limitations of probabilistic graphical models is the complexity of their partition function, often requiring complex approximate inference in the presence of non-convex likelihood functions.
-In contrast, SPNs represent joint or conditional probability distributions with partition functions that are guaranteed to be tractable and involve a polynomial number of sum and product operations, permitting exact inference.
-SPNs are a deep, hierarchical representation, capable of representing context-specific independence and performing fast, tractable inference on high-treewidth models.
-While not all probability distributions can be encoded by polynomialsized SPNs, recent experiments in several domains show that the class of distributions modeled by SPNs is sufficient for many real-world problems, offering real-time efficiency.
+In contrast, SPNs represent probability distributions with partition functions that are guaranteed to be tractable, involve a polynomial number of sums and product operations, permitting exact inference.
+While not all probability distributions can be encoded by polynomial-sized SPNs, recent experiments in several domains show that the class of distributions modeled by SPNs is sufficient for many real-world problems, offering real-time efficiency.
+SPNs can perform fast, tractable inference on high-treewidth models.

-As shown in Fig. 1, on a simple example of a naive Bayes mixture model, an SPN is a generalized directed acyclic graph composed of weighted sum and product nodes.
-The sums can be seen as mixture models over subsets of variables, with weights representing mixture priors.
-Products can be viewed as features or mixture components.
-The latent variables of the mixtures can be made explicit and their values inferred.
-This is often done for classification models, where the root sum is a mixture of sub-SPNs representing classes.
-The bottom layers effectively define features reacting to certain values of indicators for the input variables.
+SPNs model a joint or conditional probability distribution and can be learned both generatively [21] and discriminatively [8].
+They are a deep, hierarchical representation, capable of representing context-specific independence.
+As shown in Fig. 1 on a simple example of a naive Bayes mixture model, the network is a generalized directed acyclic graph of alternating layers of weighted sum and product nodes.
+The sum nodes can be seen as mixture models, over components defined using product nodes, with weights of each sum representing mixture priors.
+The latent variables of such mixtures can be made explicit and their values inferred.
+This technique is often used for classification models where the root sum is a mixture of sub-SPNs representing multiple classes.
+The bottom layers effectively define features reacting to certain values of indicators1 for the input variables.

-Formally, following Poon & Domingos [7], we can define an SPN as follows:
+Formally, following Poon & Domingos [21], we can define an SPN as follows:

-Definition 1: An SPN over variables $X_1, \ldots, X_V$ is a rooted directed acyclic graph whose leaves are the indicators $(X_1^1, \ldots, X_1^I), \ldots, (X_V^1, \ldots, X_V^I)$ and whose internal nodes are sums and products.
-Each edge (i, j) emanating from a sum node i has a non-negative weight $w{ij}$ .
+Definition 1: An SPN over variables X_1, \ldots, X_V is a rooted directed acyclic graph whose leaves are the indicators $(X_1^1, \ldots, X_1^I), \ldots, (X_V^1, \ldots, X_V^I)$ and whose internal nodes are sums and products.
+Each edge (i, j) emanating from a sum node i has a non-negative weight w{ij} .
 The value of a product node is the product of the values of its children.
-The value of a sum node is $\sum{j \in Ch(i)} w{ij}v_j$ , where Ch(i) are the children of i and $v_j$ is the value of node j.
+The value of a sum node is $\sum{j \in Ch(i)} w{ij}v_j$, where Ch(i) are the children of i and v_j is the value of node j.
 The value of an SPN $S[X_1, \ldots, X_V]$ is the value of its root.

-&lt;sup>1Indicator is a binary variable set to 1 when the corresponding categorical variable takes a specific value.
-For using continuous input variables, see [7].
+1Indicator is a binary variable set to 1 when the corresponding categorical variable takes a specific value.
+For using continuous input variables, see [21].

-Not all architectures consisting of sums and products result in a valid probability distribution.
-However, following simple constraints on the structure of an SPN will guarantee validity (see [7], [8]).
-When the weights of each sum node are normalized to sum to 1, the value of a valid SPN $S[X_1^1, \ldots, X_V^I]$ is equal to the normalized probability $P(X_1, \ldots, X_V)$ of the distribution modeled by the network [8].
+Not all possible architectures consisting of sums and products will result in a valid probability distribution.
+However, following simple constraints on the structure of an SPN will guarantee validity (see [21, 20] for details).
+When the weights of each sum node are normalized to sum to 1, the value of a valid SPN $S[X_1^1, \ldots, X_V^I]$ is equal to the normalized probability $P(X_1, \ldots, X_V)$ of the distribution modeled by the network [20].